Firmino back from injury for Liverpool at Arsenal

 "We were here, they are back, train again and go again."

-Arsenal won this fixture 2-1 last season and are looking to beat Liverpool in consecutive home league games for the first time since April 2015.
+Arsenal won this fixture 2-1 last season and is looking to beat Liverpool in consecutive home league games for the first time since April 2015.

-The Reds have won just two of their last 20 Premier League away games against Arsenal (D9 L9), while the Gunners have lost only one of their last eight home Premier League encounters.
+The Reds have won just two of their past 20 Premier League away games against Arsenal (D9 L9), while the Gunners have lost only one of their past eight home Premier League encounters.

-Arsenal, though, have gone eight top-flight matches without a clean sheet and have conceded the first goal in four of their last five league games.
+Arsenal, though, has gone eight top-flight matches without a clean sheet and has conceded the first goal in four of its past five league games.

-Unusually, Liverpool have fared better on their travels than at Anfield for much of this season, with their last five league victories all coming on the road.
+Unusually, Liverpool has fared better on its travels than at Anfield for much of this season, with its past five league victories all coming on the road.

 Klopp added: "Let’s go for it and have a look at the end.
 We don’t have a lot of points to waste any more.
 We will not hesitate and we will just go for it.